SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 - **Calculations with numbers** and using the relevant **arithmetic operators** [`+`, `-`, `*`, `/`, `(`, `)`]: **`int sum = 5 + 3;`**.
 - **Printing a text by placeholders** on the console: **`System.out.printf("%d + %d = %d", 3, 5, 3 + 5);`**.

-## Problems Simple calculations
+## Problems Simple Calculations

-To consolidate our knowledge of simple calculations, let's solve several exercises.
+To consolidate our knowledge of simple calculations, let's solve several problems.

 ### Blank IntelliJ IDEA solution (Project)

 We start by creating an empty solution **(Project)** in IntelliJ IDEA.
 The solutions (project) in IntelliJ IDEA combine **a group of problems**.
 This opportunity is **very convenient** when we want to **work on a few projects** and switch quickly between them or we want to **consolidate logically a few interconnected projects**.

-In the current practical exercise we will use a **Project with a couple of problems (Java classes)** to organize the solutions of the problems from the exercises – every problem in a separate Java class and all of them in a common project.
+In the current practical problem, we will use a **Project with a couple of problems (Java classes)** to organize the solutions of the problems from the problems – every problem in a separate Java class and all of them in a common project.

 * We start IntelliJ IDEA.
 * We create a new **Project:** [**File**] → [**New**] → [**Project**].